iotaaxel/my-low-latency-trading-system/README.md

 # My Low Latency Trading System

+**Disclaimer**: This was a **very early** prototype.
+The beta-friendly version is a private WIP.
+Options 1 and 2 in C++ and JavaScript are experimental.
+I have since been incorporating code concepts iteratively.
+The underlying structure is similar.
+Eventually, the FIX protocol extension and message bus libraries I am working on will likely be incorporated (after necessary audits, of course).

 A user-friendly low-latency trading system in C++23 or C++26 that includes features liked by users of the Binance and Kraken platforms.
 The system should follow New York compliance regulations.

 ## Option 1: